geneticsjesse/GeneticsJesse.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.Sc. in Marine and Freshwater Biology, Minor in Criminal Justice and Public Policy, University of Guelph
+* M.Sc. in Environmental and Life Sciences, Trent University

 Work experience
 ======
-* Summer 2015: Research Assistant
+* 2018-2020: Graduate Teaching Assistant
-  * Github University
+  * Departments of Forensic Science and Biology at Trent University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Courses taught: Applied Molecular Genetics, Population Genetics, Scientific Methodology in Forensic Science
+  * Key duties: Led seminars to groups of 20-30 students, graded presentations, essays, and other methods of assessment.
+Worked with students on an individual basis to assess specific requirements and issues

 * Fall 2015: Research Assistant
   * Github University